open-crossplane/providers-perf-tests/README.md

 ## Justfile overview

+To make the `justfile` recipes easier to read/execute, a simple naming convention is utilized:

+1. All recipes dealing with setting up base infrastructure (creating clusters) use the prefix `setup_`

+2. All recipes dealing with deploying or removing services, providers, etc use prefixes `create_` and `remove_` respectivelly

+3. All helper recipes used as convinient wrappers around commands use prefix `help_`.

+4. All recipes used to run tests start with prefix `run_`

 There are 3 main parts to setting up infrastructure and preparing the tests

 ### Setup base infrastructure